Jack2091A/Sunny-Packets/data/README.md

 ## Passive Scans

-Each inverter has undergone the same set of four tests with a total of 16 sets for the four studied inverters.
+Each inverter has undergone the following selection of tests:
 - 60 minute capture from start to run
 - 60 minute capture during runtime
 - 90 minute capture during runtime